encukou/snake-workshop/lessons/fast-track/if/index.md

     print('Correct!
 Welcome.')
 ```

-"The conditional statement begins with `if`, continues with a condition (such as a comparison) and ends with a colon."
+The conditional statement begins with `if`, continues with a condition (such as a comparison) and ends with a colon.

-"After the line with `if`, there is an *indented* command - there are 4 spaces at the beginning of the line.
-Python recognizes that this part of the program should be executed only when the condition is true."
+After the line with `if`, there is an *indented* command - there are 4 spaces at the beginning of the line.
+Python recognizes that this part of the program should be executed only when the condition is true.

-"Save and run"
+Save and run:

 ```
 (venv) $ python python_intro.py